-You might be an expert in your field, but that does not mean that you know everything.
-So, there’s nothing wrong if you seek your colleagues’ advice or advice from mentors in the business.
+You might be an expert in your field, but that does not mean you know everything.
+So, there’s nothing wrong with seeking advice from your colleagues or mentors.

 It will help you avoid potential pitfalls that you might not have known.
 Having a crop of friends, colleagues, and mentors you can turn to for advice is good.

 As mentioned earlier, you need customers to stay in business.
 But this does not mean every customer or project will be the right fit for you.
 Sometimes, you must know when to call it quits with a project or client.
 It doesn’t sound nice, but it’s for the best.